A festive route via Düsseldorf, Bremen, Hamburg & Cologne

 Winter tyres

-If you are travelling through Germany in the winter, it is strongly advisable to switch to winter tyres.
-You’ll be amazed that the handling of your vehicle is so much better and safer.
+If you are travelling through Germany in the winter, it is a legal requirement to fit winter tyres.
+It may seem to be overkill living in the UK, but you’ll be amazed at the handling of your vehicle over the winter months in the rain and cooler conditions.

 A day discovering Düsseldorf’s seven Christmas Markets